Why More Africans are Relocating to Regional Australia | Time to Pack & MOVE!

 Furthermore, government incentives like regional migration grants can provide additional financial support for those choosing to relocate.

-However house prices in some regional cities such as Alice Springs are as high as those in Melbourne, and rent for a single bedroom unit ranges between 350-400 per week.
+However, house prices in some regional cities, such as Alice Springs, are as high as those in Melbourne, and rent for a single-bedroom unit ranges between 350 and 400 per week.

 Additionally, food and transportation costs are also high.
-For instance, a return flight from Alice Springs to Melbourne or Sydney could cost around $900 with Qantas, a cost those who live in big cities do not incur if they want to fly home to Africa.
+For instance, a return flight from Alice Springs to Melbourne or Sydney with Qantas could cost around $900, a cost that people who live in big cities do not incur if they want to fly home to Africa.

-As an example, a recent one way Virgin Australia flight from Melbourne to Alice Springs via Brisbane, after Fly Bonza collapsed, cost me approximately $470, and that was the cheapest flight available!
+For example, a recent one-way Virgin Australia flight from Melbourne to Alice Springs via Brisbane, after Fly Bonza collapsed, cost me approximately $470, which was the cheapest flight available!
 So evaluate carefully before you decide to relocate.

 3. Community and Belonging

 This is big!
 Regional towns often boast a strong sense of community, with residents known for their warm hospitality.
-Many regional areas have established African communities, offering a sense of belonging and cultural connection that is absent in big cities.
+Many regional areas have established African communities, offering a sense of belonging and cultural connection that big cities lack.
 Toowoomba has been praised as a success story.

 Additionally, the slower pace of life in regional Australia can be a welcome change, with access to safe neighbourhoods, excellent schools, and a variety of amenities for families.
-Africans love living together to speak their language, share food, culture, and raise family.
+Africans love living together to speak their language, share food and culture, and raise families.

-Some people think it is a bottleneck to integration within the Australian community however, there’s nothing wrong with that – the Italians, Greek, Vietnamese, all do it.
-Fifty or so years after they arrived in Australia, most still live together, eat their food and speak their language although they have integrated well within the Australian community.
+Some people think it is a bottleneck to integration within the Australian community.
+However, there’s nothing wrong with that – the Italians, Greeks, and Vietnamese all do it.
+Fifty or so years after they arrived in Australia, most still live together, eat their food, and speak their language, although they have integrated well into the Australian community.

 I see a lot of Vietnamese and Africans in Footscray, Italians and Greeks in Brunswick and Brunswick West, including Sydney Road, and Lebanese and Turks around Coburg North.
 The Chinese even have a big area of Melbourne called Chinatown.
 Humans will always congregate next to their own.